valeriangalliat/blog/public/about-the-name.md

-A jam session essentially consists of people improvising music together, regardless of their level and without necessarily knowing each other, in a very spontaneous way, only agreeing only on a very basic set of rules (chords, tempo, time signature), and creating something unique and beautiful.
+A jam session essentially consists of people improvising music together, regardless of their level and without necessarily knowing each other, in a very spontaneous way, only agreeing on a very basic set of rules (chords, tempo, time signature), and creating something unique and beautiful.